 The Adopt a Vet Dental Program (AAVD) was founded in April 2010 by Wayne and Linda Haigh in Reno, Nevada.
 In June 2013, AAVD joined forces and merged with the Northern Nevada Dental Health Programs (NNDHP), the nonprofit arm of the Northern Nevada Dental Society.
-In August 2019, AAVD became their own nonprofit organization and continue their mission to provide dental care to low-income veterans who do not qualify at the VA or cannot afford to see a dentist.
+In August 2019, AAVD became their own nonprofit organization and continue their mission to provide critical dental care to low-income veterans who do not qualify at the VA or cannot afford to see a dentist.

 Discovering the Need for Care